hwfan/DriveDownloader/README.md

   - `URL/FILELIST`: target url/filelist to download from. **The example of filelist is shown in `tests/test.list`.**
   - `--filename/-o FILENAME`: (optional) output filename.
 Example: 'hello.txt'
   - `--thread-number/-n NUMBER`: (optional) the thread number when using multithread.
+  - `--force-back-google/-F`: (optional) use the backup downloader for Google drive (it needs authentication, but is more stable).
   - Using proxy:
       - Set the environment variables `http_proxy` and `https_proxy` to your proxy addresses, and DriveDownloader will automatically read them.
+  - Resume:
+      - If your download was interrupted accidentally, simply restart the command will resume, regardless the number of threads.

 ## Installation
   1. Install from pip
   ```